-Indian driver license
+Mexican driver license

-Hindi Certified translation of driver license for United States Department of Motor Vehicles (DMV)
+Spanish Certified translation of driver license for United States Department of Motor Vehicles (DMV)

 In the United States, Department of Motor Vehicles (DMV) is the state level government agency that oversees driver licenses and vehicle registration.

-For Indian (and other foreign) students, the DMV laws vary from state to state.
+For Mexican (and other foreign) students, the DMV laws vary from state to state.
 Most states have laws which are similar to the state of Wisconsin – “Foreign students attending school in the U.S. who are at least 16 years old and their privilege to operate a motor vehicle in Wisconsin is not suspended, revoked, cancelled or disqualified, can drive with their home country's valid license for up to one year.
 After one year, they must meet the same licensing requirements as a Wisconsin resident.”

 up to three pages